Ket3r/script-server-wiki/Authentication.md

 If authentication is *not* enabled, please refer to [No Auth](#no-auth) section

-**Security note**: script-server does not and will not store any user credentials/tokens locally.
+**Security note**: Script server does not and will not store any user credentials/tokens locally.
 However, some identification data is stored on users PC in encrypted form.
 Encryption key is available on server side only.
-Passwords or any securiry tokens are not stored anywhere.
+User passwords or any securiry tokens are not stored anywhere.

-When authentication is enabled, users are required to login, before accessing script-server.
+When authentication is enabled, users are required to login, before accessing the Script server.

+**Authentication purposes**
-Authentication is used in script-server for the following purposes:
+Authentication is used in the Script server for the following purposes:
 * auditing and logging user actions (executing scripts)
-* controlling access to the script-server or/and to scripts
+* controlling access to the Script server or/and to scripts
+* allowing access to user's scripts executions
 * allowing access to user's temp files

 ---

 ## LDAP
+_Requires: python ldap3 module_

 Script server can authenticate users against your LDAP server.
 Users would be prompted for username and login to check if the user have access to the LDAP server.
 Access is validated by a LDAP bind operation with simple authentication.

 After the authentication, user credentials are immediately discarded.
-User login will stay valid in script-server for 1 month (even if he looses access to the LDAP server).
+User login will stay valid in Script server for 1 month (even if he looses access to the LDAP server).

 **username_pattern**
 Bind operation usually requires user's full distinguished name (dn).
 ActiveDirectory accepts some other username formats as well.